Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 * See the [best practices](https://docs.docker.com/desktop/windows/wsl/#best-practices) on how to get the best out of the file system performance when bind-mounting files.

-# <a name="run_docker"></a> How to run the Samplix docker image
+# <a name="run_docker"></a> How to run the Samplix Docker image
-Samplix actively develops, builds and pushes the following docker image to the docker hub registery:
+Samplix actively develops, builds and pushes the following Docker image to the Docker hub registery:

 **samplix/samplix_analysis_tools:latest**